 Almost every part of the whiskey making process happens on-site.
 At least, the important bits do.
 The corn comes in pre-milled (the 1788 grist mill still exists, but it takes about four hours to make a single bag of flour– not economical) and is cooked and fermented on-site in large vats.
 Originally the distillery used an old pasta sauce cooker for the process, but the recent acquisition means bigger custom built equipment is used these days instead.

-Once the grain is fermented, it is filled into new charred oak barrels and socked away in the distillery’s rickhouses.
+Once the grain is fermented it is batch distilled in their hybrid pot still (which is a small copper pot still with a short column section on top), and the resulting spirit is filled into new charred oak barrels and socked away in the distillery’s rickhouses.
 The famous Baby Bourbon that we have previously reviewed did not have an age statement and sometimes was matured for as little as a year, but this edition is a “straight” bourbon whiskey which requires a minimum of two years of maturation.

 Once the whiskey is properly matured, it is shipped to a New Jersey facility for bottling and distribution.
 And, for good measure, the whiskey is kosher certified.